In our new Remote Wanderlust series, we’re exploring ways to travel the world from your home.

-If this US military devised technique helps people drift off on the battlefield, you might find a use for this one in the bedroom.
+If this US military devised technique helps people drift off on the battlefield, you might find this helps in the bedroom.

-During the Second World War, the US military commissioned a naval ensign called Bud Winter to formulate a meditative sleeping method to help fighter pilots catch some z’s.
-This approach was needed in order to ensure pilots were well-rested and less likely to make critical errors during missions.
+During the Second World War, the US military commissioned a naval ensign called Bud Winter to formulate a meditative sleeping method that would help fighter pilots catch some much-needed z’s.
+This approach was required to ensure pilots were well-rested and less likely to make critical errors during flights and combat.

-The sleep hack Winter designed worked: 96% of pilots drifted off in under two minutes.
+After several trials, the sleep hack devised by Winter actually worked.
+96% of pilots drifted off in under two minutes.
 This didn’t happen overnight, though.
-Pilots were found to have achieved better sleeps after six consistent weeks of practice.
+The fighter pilots were found to have achieved better sleep after six consistent weeks of practice.